 Canopy Growth began producing cannabis in 2013 for the medicinal market under a license from Health Canada.
 The company, headquartered in Smiths Falls, Ontario, supplies 69,000 registered medical patients with medicinal cannabis.
 It now owns growing and/or cultivation facilities either operational or under construction in seven provinces.

-Dana Clendenning, Canopy’s Director of Government and Stakeholder Relations (Atlantic Region), says Canada’s upcoming recreational market will drive more growth for the company this year, hence the need for a new facility.
+Dana Clendenning, Canopy’s Director of Government and Stakeholder Relations (Atlantic Region), says Canada’s upcoming adult-use retail market will drive more growth for the company this year, hence the need for a new facility.

 Fredericton to See New Jobs and Investment